rshrc/PacketMan/README.md

 needs something simple and effective.
 I need a tool for personal projects or hobby projects where I can just test simple API's with a nice GUI

+This has only local storage option now, maybe in sometime we can have a instant firebase sync that can help teams store and share  data through.
+Team wise it might be cheaper.

 ## Screenshot

 ![Imgur](https://i.imgur.com/JZ2MUiX.png)